 I’d heard so many lovely things about places like Beaulieu, Brockenhurst and Lyndhurst that I really wanted to check them out for myself.

-So, if you’re heading from London to the New Forest for the day, this is what I’d really recommend doing while you’re there.
-And yes, you really can squeeze all of this in in a day!
+So, if you’re heading on a day trip to New Forest from London, this is what I’d really recommend doing while you’re there.

 Getting from London to the New Forest

-I always thought the New Forest was hours and hours away from London so I was surprised when it only took me about an hour and 40 minutes.
+I always thought the New Forest was hours and hours away from London so I was surprised when it only took me about an hour and 40 minutes to drive.

 Coming from Central London, if you head west to the Hammersmith flyover, then it’s almost a straight line south-west to the New Forest along the M3.